Have you ever picked up your health insurance coverage manual and read it cover to cover?

 Just make sure you use your emergency fund for a true emergency.
 For example, plastic surgery might not really qualify as a true emergency (compared to needing groceries when you lose your job, anyway).

 Over one in four of today's 20-year-olds will become sidelined by a disability before reaching age 67, according to the Social Security Administration.
-That's just one of the reasons why owning a personal disability income insurance is key to filling the gaps in your health insurance coverage.
+That's just one of the reasons why owning a personal disability income insurance plan is key to filling the gaps in your health insurance coverage.

 Long-term disability coverage can cover you if you encounter an accident, illness, or injury that impedes your ability to work.
 You might be tempted to get long-term disability insurance through your company, but don't stop there.